bminortx/bminortx.github.io/_posts/2014-10-15-Kairos-Global-Summit.md

 It was lucky I followed up.
 The [Kairos Society](http://kairossociety.org/) is an organization founded by young entrepreneurs meant to help... young entrepreneurs.
 'Kairos' itself means 'the right moment' in Greek (so they say), and it's a suitable descriptor for the organization.
 It focuses on bringing young students with good ideas into the focus of international media, in hopes that these ideas will find a home with an investor or two in order to grow.
 It's been pretty successful so far: they report that, since 2013, Kairos companies have made a total of $43M combined, with 6 being acquired already.

 I found out early on that my application was strong enough to get into the finals, making me eligible to attend the [Kairos Global Summit](http://kairossociety.org/kgs/) in Laguna Niguel, CA. The schedule itself looks bonkers: pitch contests, business model brainstorms, workshops with top corporations in every field... it's going to be quite the event.
 Lots of coffee for me.
-Like, pots on pots.
+Like, cups on cups.
 I'm not gonna sleep until my business cards are gone.
 And I have a lot of business cards.

 <div style="text-align: center; padding-top: 50px; padding-bottom: 50px">
 <img src="/images/make_it_rain.gif" title="Told you." class="img-thumbnail">